zmuti-class-labs/mma/Deployment.md

 Deployment Guide: GitHub Pages
-Follow these steps to deploy your CSS lab project using GitHub Pages so your instructor can view your live site.
+Follow these steps to deploy your lab project using GitHub Pages so that your live site can be viewed.

 **Step 1: Create GitHub Repository**

 1. Go to https://github.com
 2. Click + New repository
-3. Name it something like csslab
+3. Name it something like mylab
 4. Choose Public
 5. Click Create repository

 **Step 2: Upload Your Files**
-1. Upload via GitHub Website
+1. Upload via GitHub Website(/GitHub Desktop/git)
 2. Open your new repository
 3. Click "Add file" > "Upload files"
-4. Upload index.html, style.css, and any images
+4. Upload index.html, style.css, and any other files
 5. Click Commit changes

 **Step 3: Enable GitHub Pages**